Discontinuation of CEQ - frequently asked questions

 8. What if I haven’t sat the CEQ but will reach 60 FTE months before February 2025?

-- If you are unsuccessful in the March 2025 MEQ, you must pass the MEQ by March 2026; you will not need to complete the Critical Thinking in Psychiatry (CTIP) learning modules until they become mandatory in August 2026.
+- If you were unsuccessful in the March 2025 MEQ, you must pass the MEQ by March 2026; you will not need to complete the Critical Thinking in Psychiatry (CTIP) learning modules until they become mandatory in August 2026.

-10. If I complete the Critical Thinking in Psychiatry (CTIP) learning modules while they are optional (between October 2025 and August 2026), will I need to complete them again once they become mandatory?
+9. If I complete the Critical Thinking in Psychiatry (CTIP) learning modules while they are optional (between October 2025 and August 2026), will I need to complete them again once they become mandatory?

 No. There are no extra fees associated with completing the CTIP beyond your existing training fees.
-However, fees for the future reformed FECs are not yet determined.
-When determining any future FEC fee it will consider all components, including the CTIP in its final form.

-12. How will I access the Critical Thinking in Psychiatry (CTIP) learning modules?
+11. How will I access the Critical Thinking in Psychiatry (CTIP) learning modules?

 The modules will be released on LearnIt through a staggered implementation schedule: